ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list = [1; 2; 3; 4]
 ```

-In OCaml, _patten matching_ provides a mean to inspect data of any kind, except functions.
+In OCaml, _pattern matching_ provides a mean to inspect data of any kind, except functions.
 In this section, it is introduced on lists, it will be generalized to other datatypes in the next section.
 Here is how pattern matching can be used to define a recursive function that computes the sum of a list of integers:
 ```ocaml
 # let rec sum u =
     match u with